kovacsmate88/Jenkins-CICD-Docker-OracleVM/README.md

 **Deployment Steps**:
   - Navigate to `localhost:8080` to access the Jenkins dashboard.
   - Click on your project.
-  - On the left side, click "Build".
+  - On the left side, click "Build". (this case if you want to rebuild, you have to push "Build everytime")
   - If the build is successful, all stages will appear in green.
   - The application will be accessible at `http://VM_ip_address:5000`.